Basics of Fleet Management: The Fleet

 For this reason, a fleet manager must consider the optimum life-cycle of their fleet.
 Is it worthwhile to push the fleet as far as possible, before scrapping and investing in a new fleet?
 Or would it be more cost-effective to consider replacing the fleet before individual vehicles begin to lose operability, thus allowing the fleet manager to “trade in” old vehicles, offsetting some of the cost of the new investment?
 These are questions which a fleet manager must consider on a case by case basis, and it can often seem that there is no “right” answer.

 Here at Fueltek, we can take some of the stress out of these difficult decisions.
-Our range of fuel dispensing hardware and management software can form part of good fleet management system, a typical Fueltek system can provide quality information enabling you to identify your most efficient vehicles, highlight inefficiencies of vehicles and drivers and help you to make decisions on new vehicle acquisitions, as well as simplifying the fuel management process.
+Our range of fuel dispensing hardware and management software can form part of a good fuel management system, a typical Fueltek system can provide quality information enabling you to identify your most efficient vehicles, highlight inefficiencies of vehicles and drivers and help you to make decisions on new vehicle acquisitions, as well as simplifying the fuel management process.

 This means that you can rest assured that your fuel management is as efficient and cost-effective as possible, allowing you to focus your attention on other areas of your fleet.
 To find out more about how Fueltek can help you, get in touch using the details on our contact page, or call us now on 01254 291 391.